CDrummond/cantata/README.md

 Cantata is a graphical client for MPD, supporting the following features:

- 1. Support for Qt4, Qt5, MacOSX, and Windows.
+ 1. Support for Linux, MacOSX, and Windows.
  2. Multiple MPD collections.
  3. Highly customisable layout.
  4. Songs grouped by album in play queue.